 match $x isa company; get;

--f command you learned about does is, basically, execute all the queries that are in the file one at a time.
+graql console command basically tells graql to execute all the queries that are in the file one at a time.
 This is not particularly efficient especially when you want to load a lot of data.

 When the file you have to load contains queries that can be executed in parallel (i.e. when the order in which the query are executed does not matter), you want to “batch load the file”.
 To do so, just use the option